 Leonowens’s other publications include two further articles relating to Siam in the Atlantic Monthly: “The favorite of the harem” and “L’Ore, the slave of a Siamese queen,” 30 (July–December 1872): 335–45 and 462–70 respectively; “The favorite,” Youth’s Companion (Boston), 7 April 1881: 126; Life and travel in India: being recollections of a journey before the days of railroads (Philadelphia, 1884; repr.
 1897); “Moscow ‘the holy,’” Halifax Critic, jubilee no., June 1887: 13–15; Our Asiatic cousins (Boston, 1889); and two items in the Halifax Herald: 25 Aug.
 1894, and woman’s extra, 10 Aug.
 1895.

 The earliest biographical treatment of Anna Harriette Leonowens located to date is the anonymous, deliberately misleading, but nevertheless informative article “Her farewell to Halifax,” in the Halifax Herald, 19 June 1897.
 John Macnaughton, Mrs. Leonowens (Montreal, [1915?]), essentially repeats these basic details in a lengthy, hagiographic offprint from the University Magazine (Montreal), 14 (1915).
-M. [D. Mortenson] Landon, Anna and the king of Siam (New York, 1944), corroborates and expands upon the Halifax Herald material, using personal and family papers made available.
-This book, an amalgam of Leonowens’s English governess and Romance of the harem has gone through at least six reimpressions to date.
+M. [D. Mortenson] Landon, Anna and the king of Siam (New York, 1944), corroborates and expands upon the Halifax Herald material, using available personal and family papers.
+This book, an amalgam of Leonowens’s English governess and Romance of the harem, has gone through a number of reimpressions.